 Change the tenth paragraph as follows

-The initiator shall initiate an SSW Feedback to a responder (9.38.2.4 (Sector Sweep Feedback(11ad))) at a time such that the beginning of the first symbol of the SSW-Feedback frame on the air occurs at aSSFBDuration + MBIFS before the end of the SSW slot.
+The initiator shall initiate an SSW Feedback procedure to a responder (9.38.2.4 (Sector Sweep Feedback(11ad))) at a time such that the beginning of the first symbol of the SSW-Feedback frame on the air occurs at aSSFBDuration + MBIFS before the end of the SSW slot.
 A responder that transmitted at least one SSW frame within a SSW slot shall be in quasi-omni receive mode for a period of aSSFBDuration ending MBIFS time before the end of the SSW slot.
-The initiator may initiate an SSW Feedback to the responder at an SSW slot even if the responder did not complete RSS within that SSW slot.
+The initiator may initiate an SSW Feedback procedure to the responder at an SSW slot even if the responder did not complete RSS within that SSW slot.
 If the initiator transmits an SSW-Feedback under this circumstance, it can transmit an Announce frame to the responder in an ATI.
 Following the reception of the Announce frame, the responder can respond with an SPR frame requesting time for the responder to continue with the RSS.
 Alternatively, the responder can transmit an SPR frame to the AP or PCP in accordance with the channel access rules.

 Change the sixteenth paragraph as follows

-In an A-BFT, the responder shall not initiate SSW-Ack(#1198)(Ed) (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) in response to the reception of a SSW-Feedback frame from the initiator.
-The SSW-Ack(#1198)(Ed) occurs within the DTI of a beacon interval (9.38.6.2 (SLS phase execution(11ad))); it does not occur otherwise.(MDR)
+In an A-BFT, the responder shall not initiate an SSW-Ack(#1198)(Ed) procedure (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) in response to the reception of a SSW-Feedback frame from the initiator.
+The SSW-Ack(#1198)(Ed) procedure occurs within the DTI of a beacon interval (9.38.6.2 (SLS phase execution(11ad))); it does not occur otherwise.(MDR)

 Change the nineteenth paragraph as follows

-In an ATI after the completion of the SSW Feedback, a responder should have its receive antenna configured to a quasi-omni antenna pattern in the DMG antenna in which it received the best sector from the initiator during the preceding ISS in order to receive an Announce, Grant, or BRP frame (with the Capability Request subfield within the BRP Request field set to 1) from the initiator, while the initiator should configure its transmit DMG antenna to the value of the Sector Select and the DMG Antenna Select fields received from the responder during the preceding RSS.
+In an ATI after the completion of the SSW Feedback procedure, a responder should have its receive antenna configured to a quasi-omni antenna pattern in the DMG antenna in which it received the best sector from the initiator during the preceding ISS in order to receive an Announce, Grant, or BRP frame (with the Capability Request subfield within the BRP Request field set to 1) from the initiator, while the initiator should configure its transmit DMG antenna to the value of the Sector Select and the DMG Antenna Select fields received from the responder during the preceding RSS.
 If the responder does not receive an Announce or Grant frame from the initiator with the RA address equal to the responder’s MAC address until aMinBTIPeriod beacon intervals after the beacon interval in which the SLS phase with the initiator was last attempted, it may retry BF with the initiator in the A-BFT.

 9.38.6.2 SLS phase execution